cksystemsteaching/selfie/README.md

 The key observation is that *VMM* is RISC-U code that executes RISC-U code, that is, the RISC-U code of *OS* in this case.
 But if *HW* can execute the RISC-U code of *VMM*, it can also execute the RISC-U code of *OS*, effectively bypassing *VMM*.
 The option `-y` with parameter `3` in the above invocation of selfie does exactly that.
 Instead of launching a `mipster` instance, it creates a `hypster` instance for *VMM* which, similar to a `mipster` instance, executes *OS*, yet not by interpretation but by instructing *HW* to execute *OS* on its behalf, through something called a *context switch*.
 Note that the `hypster` instance for *VMM* executed `0` instructions of the *OS* instance!
 The factor 1.3 overhead for the *HW* instance comes from context switching and may become even less if *OS* were to run longer amortizing bootstrapping cost even more.

 We say that `hypster` *hosts* the execution of RISC-U code in a *virtual machine* which is, for the executed code, indistinguishable from the real machine except for performance.
-Hypster is inspired by the notion of a *hypervisor* hence the name.
+Hypster is inspired by the notion of a virtual machine monitor or *hypervisor* hence the name.
 Virtualization makes hardware *soft* while maintaining most of its performance.
 Suddenly, we can have as many virtual machines as there is time, space, and energy, even if we only have one real machine.
 Virtualization is a fascinating concept but it takes time and effort to understand it.
 We come back to it in the last chapter.

 ### Life 2